Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 The ACCC asks parents to wear gloves and a P2 mask during clean-up, and to double-bag the sand, gloves, mask, and cloths for secure storage.
 The notice is issued by Deputy Chair Catriona Lowe.

 The UK Office for Product Safety and Standards asks people to stop using the product, double-bag the sand for return to the place of purchase, and clean any used sites with wet cloths while wearing gloves and a mask.
-If the product cannot be returned, OPSS guidance directs households to dispose of the bagged material in general household waste.

 The Ministry of Business, Innovation and Employment in New Zealand asks people to stop using affected products and follow the specialist household clean-up advice published by Health New Zealand Te Whatu Ora.
-MBIE asks households to contact the local council for advice on safe disposal, and directs them to claim a refund from the retailer under the Consumer Guarantees Act.

-Three regulators, three different household-action models.
-The United States has not issued a consumer-action notice.
-Parents in the United States who have purchased any of the products named in the British, Australian, New Zealand, Canadian, or European notices can check the relevant regulator’s recall portal for return, refund, and disposal instructions, or contact the manufacturer or retailer directly.
+Parents in the United States who own the recalled Orb Funkee squeeze toys should follow the CPSC notice: take the toys from children and contact The Orb Factory for a refund.
+For products named only in the British, Australian, New Zealand, Canadian, or European notices, parents can check the relevant regulator’s recall portal for return, refund, and disposal instructions, or contact the manufacturer or retailer directly.

 What Parents See at Retail, and How the Sand Got There